StreamLTS: Query-based Temporal-Spatial LiDAR Fusion for Cooperative Object Detection: Related Work

 \subsection{Query-based Temporal Data Fusion}

 Based on transformer, DETR~\cite{detr} first introduced the query-based object detection for 2D images.
 Since it is anchor-free and needs no post-processing, it has been widely used and was extended to 3D object detection~\cite{detr3d, liu2022petr, Liu2022PETRv2AU}.
 More importantly, the object queries provide great convenience to efficiently interact with features of any modality.
 For instance, by integrating the 3D geometry information into the image memory features, PETR~\cite{liu2022petr} built a simple yet effective framework to let 3D queries directly interact with the 2D features in image space and obtained superior 3D object detection performance.
 By propagating the learned object queries to the next frames and model the temporal context for the current frame, QueryProp~\cite{queryprop} improved the efficiency and accuracy for the video object detection.
 With only images as input, StreamPETR~\cite{Wang2023streampetr} achieved on-par 3D object detection performance to the LiDAR-track benchmark on the NuScenes~\cite{nuscenes2019} dataset.
 Further more, the concept of object query propagation has been applied to object tracking tasks.
 MOTR~\cite{zeng2021motr} and TrackFormer~\cite{meinhardt2021trackformer} use object queries to achieve temporal modeling and associate the objects between frames in an end-to-end manner, which is simple yet effective on tracking.
-Inspired by these works, we model the temporal information of observations from different IAs with the selected potential object queries, and share the learned queries for TA-COOD to save communication bandwidth.
+QUEST~\cite{fan2023quest} extended PETR to cooperative object detection without considering the temporal information.
+In this work, we model the temporal context of observations from different IAs with the selected potential object queries, and share the learned queries for TA-COOD to save communication bandwidth.